-Note 1: the sequence of words input - X0, X1, X2 ... does not contain any information about the order of the words (despite it looking like it does).
+5. The sequence of words input - X0, X1, X2 ... does not contain any information about the order of the words (despite it looking like it does).

-• Yet that ordering must certainly matter!
-(RNNs don't have this issue)

-- In the original Vashwani paper, they add a positional embedding to the word embedding, to provide that information. - The number is both initialized in various ways (absolute, relative, sinusoidal) and is itself learned. - However, I have found this very confusing, as some Transformers appear to learn without these embeddings; there is a recent paper that suggests that the training itself does give a hint as to what the word order is.
+- Does order of words matter to make this prediction? - e.g. fox the brown quick vs. the quick brown fox --->jumps - Certainly that ordering must matter!
+(RNNs don't have this issue) - In the original Vashwani paper, and most Transformers they add a positional embedding to the word embedding, to provide the ordering information. - The number is both initialized in various ways (absolute, relative, sinusoidal) and is itself learned. - This positional encoding and its effect are not well understood - some Transformers appear to learn without these embeddings; - there is a paper on this topic that suggests that the training itself does give a hint as to what the word order is. - I still find this quite surprising, and not well understood, frankly

-Note 2: The word embeddings themselves are learned as part of the same training process, as discussed above.
+Note 1: The word embeddings themselves are learned as part of the same training process, as discussed above.

-Note 3: In lecture 5 we will talk about the immense power the above training puts into a model.
+Note 2: In lecture 5 we will talk about the immense power the above training puts into a model.
 Consider chatGPT & what it can do - it can answer any question.
-Even moreso: the big models appear to do almost anything we ask them to do, including classification, but many more things.
+Even more so: the big models appear to do almost anything we ask them to do, including classification, but many more things.

-Next lecture: the internal structure of the Transformer block
+Next lecture: the internal structure of that Transformer block

-Now: The project structure.
+After the break: The project structure.